sluke2210/Matrix/README.md

 # Matrix
-Class's for Matrix, Fraction and Complex number objects done to learn java n matrix stuff
+Class's for Matrix, Fraction and Complex number objects done to learn java n matrix stuff ; not useful in any way